UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

 As you can see, it is not necessarily easy to tell which scan files (`nii.gz`) refer to which acquisitions from their names only.
-That is why you have to go through their sidecar files to find unique identifiers for one acquisiton you want to _BIDSify_.
+That is why you have to go through their sidecar files to find unique identifiers for one acquisition you want to _BIDSify_.

 Go ahead and use any code editor, file viewer or your terminal to inspect the